School counselors must advise Colorado students about skilled trades, military careers

-DENVER — A new law went into effect Wednesday, requiring counselors at public schools to advise students about skilled labor jobs and military careers.
+DENVER — A new law went into effect Wednesday that requires counselors at public schools to advise students about skilled labor jobs and military careers.

 House Bill 1041 was called “Inform Students And Parents Of Education Leading To Jobs.”